-If you’ve ever worked in a restaurant, you might have encountered some pretty nasty bugs.
-The cockroach is perhaps first on your list of kitchen bugs to avoid, but another species often makes the rounds and can get restaurants shut down the moment one is spotted.
+The cockroach is perhaps first on your list of kitchen bugs to avoid.
+However, another species often makes the rounds in kitchens and can get entire restaurants shut down the moment one is spotted.
 We are, of course, talking about the silverfish.

-But what you might not be aware of is the fact that there are more than 120 species of silverfish in the Order Zygentoma, as well as several other related orders of insects that also share the name.
+There are more than 120 species of silverfish in the Order Zygentoma, as well as several other related orders of insects that also share the name or bugs sometimes mistaken for one.
+Here are some of the most common silverfish out there.

 Types of Silverfish